 Fees and penalties

 How to apply for a loan with LendUp

-You can set up an automatic repayment from your checking account, pay by MoneyGram or personal check or with a debit card.
+You’ll get a decision almost instantly, and, in most cases, LendUp offers delivery of funds into your account by the next business day.
+You can set up an automatic repayment from your checking account, or pay by MoneyGram, personal check or debit card.

 But if your credit is strong enough, you should consider other borrowing alternatives, particularly if a short-term cash infusion isn’t necessary — many other personal loan lenders offer much better APRs and terms.
 If your credit is damaged, a secured credit card is another option; it can help you rebuild your credit without the huge interest charges.